QUICK SUMMARY- COST OF LIVING IN GRANADA, SPAIN

 After enjoying a typical Spanish breakfast, you decide to walk through the city.
 You wander down the beautiful cobblestone Calle Elvira to a part of the historic district that feels a bit more like Morocco than Spain.
 Shops selling beautiful artisan crafts local items are next to chic cafes where you can enjoy a hookah and tea.

 You then wander up to the Albaicin neighborhood.
 Historically known as Albayzin, this Islamic neighborhood is full of the classic whitewashed buildings and Middle Eastern markets that everyone associates with Granada.
-You have the best views of the Alhambra from up here as well.
-The Alhambra is this historic UNESCO fortress that is perhaps the most popular tourist attraction the city offers.
+You also have the best views of the Alhambra, a historic UNESCO fortress that is perhaps the most popular tourist attraction in the city.

 What is your social life like living in Granada?